larisagroza/MagentoConnectorBundle/README.md

 Don't forget to reinstall pim assets:

     php app/console pim:installer:assets

-If you want to manage configurable products, you'll need to add [magento-improve-api](https://github.com/jreinke/magento-improve-api) in your Magento installation.

 ## Installing the Magento Connector in an Akeneo PIM development environment (master)